What is pancreatic cancer?

 To understand pancreatic cancer, it helps to know about the pancreas and what it does.

 The normal pancreas

-The pancreas is an organ found deep in the body, behind the stomach.
-It is shaped a little bit like a fish.
-It is about 6 inches long and less than 2 inches wide.
+The pancreas is an organ deep in the body, behind the stomach.
+It is shaped a little like a fish.
+In adults it is about 6 inches long and less than 2 inches wide.
 It goes across the belly (abdomen).

 It is important to know whether a tumor is from the exocrine or endocrine part of the pancreas.
-Each type of tumor has its own signs and symptoms, is found using different tests, is treated in different ways, and has a different outlook for survival (prognosis).
+These tumors have their own signs and symptoms, are found using different tests, are treated in different ways, and have different outlooks.

-A special type of cancer (called ampullary cancer) can start where the bile duct (from the liver) and the pancreatic duct empty into the small intestine (called the ampulla of Vater –see the drawing above).
-This type of cancer often causes signs such as yellowing of the skin and eyes, so it is usually found at an earlier stage than most pancreatic cancers.
+A special type of cancer (called ampullary cancer) starts where the bile duct (from the liver) and the pancreatic duct empty into the small intestine (called the ampulla of Vater –see the drawing above).
+This type of cancer often causes symptoms while it is still small, so it is usually found at an earlier stage than most pancreatic cancers.
 Finding it early means that the chances of successful treatment are better.
-Ampullary cancers are covered here with pancreatic cancer because their treatments are very much alike.

 Tumors of the endocrine pancreas are much less common.
 They are known as islet cell tumors or neuroendocrine tumors.
 There are many types, including:

 Most of these tumors are not cancer (benign), but there are a few that are cancer.
 The outlook for these tumors is usually better than that of pancreatic exocrine cancers.

 The information here refers only to exocrine cancer and ampullary cancer.
 Please see our document Pancreatic Cancer to learn more about neuroendocrine tumors of the pancreas.